 Step 1: Make the Router Dado Jig Base

-Start off by cutting the MDF desk for the base (700 x 200 mm).
+Start by cutting the MDF desk for the base (700 x 200 mm).
 The size takes into account the width of the router base, 2 guide rails, extra material for clamping, and a bit of extra material for cuttings.
 The base will be cut into two pieces in a later step.

 1. Attach the First Guide Rail